Packing Your Home: The Quintessential Guide

 Organize, Organize, Organize

 - Begin an inventory list: You can never be too organized during a relocation.
-When you begin back, you should create an inventory list.
+When you begin, you should create an inventory list.
 On this list, you should indicate how many boxes you have for each room in your home.
 For example, if you have four boxes that belong in the kitchen of your new home, indicate this on your inventory list.
 This will reduce the likelihood of boxes getting lost throughout your move.

 - Properly label all of your boxes: This helpful tidbit will keep you and your items organized and in place.
-Also, it will save a ton of time when it comes to unpacking in your new home.
+Also, it will save a ton of time when it comes to unpacking your new home.
 You will know which room the boxes will need to go, and will therefore be able to put everything in its proper place in a timely fashion.
-You will be surprised how much labeling you boxes can simplify your relocation.
+You will be surprised how much labeling your boxes can simplify your relocation.